openfl/OpenFLDevelopersGuide/sockets/README.md

 *   The XMLSocket.close() method of the XMLSocket class is called.
 *   No more references to the XMLSocket object exist.
-*   Flash Player exits.
+*   OpenFL exits.
 *   The connection is broken (for example, the modem disconnects).

 **Connecting to a server with the XMLSocket class**

-To create a socket connection, you must create a server-side application to wait for the socket connection request and send a response to the Flash Player or AIR application.
+To create a socket connection, you must create a server-side application to wait for the socket connection request and send a response to the OpenFL application.
 This type of server-side application can be written in AIR or in another programming language such as Java, Python, or Perl.
 To use the XMLSocket class, the server computer must run a daemon that understands the simple protocol used by the XMLSocket class:

 *   XML messages are sent over a full-duplex TCP/IP stream socket connection.
 *   Each XML message is a complete XML document, terminated by a zero (0) byte.